HaloGod/Edge-ONVIF-Driver/README.md

 * it is on a different subnet from your SmartThings hub
 * it is behind a firewall/VPN.
 * your camera is using an IP address that is not in the standard private IP address range
+* you are routed through the NVR in a daisy chain (untested at this time)

 ## Usage

 Once the UserID and Password has been configured in device Settings, the Refresh button on the device Control screen should be tapped to establish connection to the camera and retrieve additional camera configuration data.
 If successful, additional information will now be shown in the Info table, and the camera is now ready for streaming video (see below).

 At this point, the user may choose to enable motion events by turning the Motion Events switch to ON.
 If the motion events are successfully started, then the switch will remain in the ON position, and the Info Status field will be updated to 'Subscribed to events'.
 If the switch reverts back to OFF position, this means that motion events are not available or an error occurred during motion event initialization.
 At any time, motion events can be turned back OFF using the Motion Events switch.
 The Info Status field will then be updated to 'Unsubscribed to events'.

+Adding barebones functionality to have smartthings recognize the doorbell presses from Reolink POE Doorbells.

 ### Video Streaming
 Due to limitations in the SmartThings Edge platform, video is not available directly within the SmartThings device Controls screen.
 Instead, a SmartThings Camera Group must be created and your ONVIF cameras added to it.
 Then tapping on the Camera Group, live video will be displayed from the cameras.